-SUR 200 Professional Issues for the Surgical Technologist 1 cr. hr.
 This course encompasses professional, self, and workplace management skills for the surgical technologist.
-Credentialing, communication, professionalism, affective behaviors, standards of conduct, employability skills, hospital organization, the surgical environment and the scope of practice are included.
+Credentialing, communication, professionalism, affective be-

-SUR 210 Introduction to Surgical Technology 8 cr. hrs.
+SUR 210 Introduction to Surgical Technology......8 cr. hrs.

 This course introduces the learner to the basic skills and concepts necessary to build a knowledge base for surgical technology.
 Emphasis is placed on the surgical team and the role of the surgical technologist, asepsis, sterile technique, preparing the patient for surgery and providing a safe surgical environment.
 Also included are wound closure, hemostasis, surgical pharmacology, instrumentation, and surgical routines and emergencies.
 Lab and clinical components are included to provide hands-on experiences.
-5 lecture hours, 6 lab hours administration are also included.
+5 lecture hours, 6 lab hours